Stewart, Mountcastle help O’s win second straight over Twins

 TRAINER’S ROOM

-Twins: C Mitch Garver had surgery after going to a local hospital with a severe groin contusion Sunday night, manager Rocco Baldelli.
+Twins: C Mitch Garver had surgery after going to a local hospital with a severe groin contusion Sunday night, Baldelli.
 “This is about as painful a situation as you can ever see,” Baldelli said.
 Garver is out indefinitely. … OF Rob Refsnyder went on the seven-day injured list with a concussion (retroactive to June 1) after crashing into the center-field wall Monday afternoon.
 OF Gilberto Celestino made his MLB debut in center.

 Orioles: OF Austin Hays (hamstring) is beginning a running progression and will have a rehab assignment next week. … RHP Hunter Harvey (left oblique) will rejoin the club sometime over the weekend, manager Brandon Hyde said.